Do you have a physical shelter?

 What does the adoption fee include?

-The adoption fee includes spay/neuter, vaccines, and any other necessary medical treatment the dog may require.
+The adoption fee includes spay/neuter, vaccines, and any other necessary medical treatment the dog may require while under our care.
 This can be anything from dental extractions, heartworm treatment, and addressing other pressing medical conditions.

 Why is your adoption procedure so lengthy?